-Sharana was established in July 2000 by Rajkala Partha, a Chennai-trained social worker with a post graduate degree in Rural Development from Madras Christian College.
-After working for ten years at another major humanitarian NGO in Pondicherry, Rajkala was encouraged by Father Dominic of the Brothers of St. John to start her own organization.
-Sharana’s first beneficiaries were identified by her—school drop-outs working at local eateries, or washing clothes on neighbourhood streets.
+Sharana was established in July 2000 by Rajkala Partha, a Chennai-trained social worker with a post graduate degree in Rural Development from Madras University.
+After working for ten years at another NGO in Pondicherry, Rajkala started Sharana.
+The first beneficiaries were identified by her—school drop-outs working at local eateries, or washing clothes on neighbourhood streets.

 At the same time, recognizing the need to identify consistent methods to sponsor Sharana’s beneficiaries, Muriel Baube and a group of volunteers in France established Sharana France in 2000.
 Each of the volunteers of Sharana France had experience living in or visiting Pondicherry, and working with Rajkala.
 This independent, self-governing association then gradually began concerted efforts to build what is today Sharana’s Back to School program.